-Computer uptime is the amount of time the computer has been running continuously since the last boot without a shutdown or restart.
-The PC uptime is useful in troubleshooting different computer issues.
+Computer uptime is the amount of time the computer has been running continuously since the last reboot, without a shutdown or restart.
+PC uptime is useful in troubleshooting different computer issues.
 This is used especially by network admins for troubleshooting purposes.

-Computer uptime is synonymous with Windows uptime as both are almost the same.
-There are a few ways to check Windows uptime like using the network adapter stats, from the task manager or using command prompt or Powershell.
+Computer uptime is synonymous with Windows uptime, as both are almost the same.
+You can check Windows uptime by using the network adapter stats from the task manager, a command prompt or Powershell.
 We will discuss each method one by one.

-The easiest way to check uptime in Windows 10 is by using the Task Manager.
+The quickest way to check uptime in Windows 10 and Windows 11 is to use the Task Manager.
 The biggest advantage of using the Task Manager is that it shows the uptime in real-time to the seconds precision.

 For example, if my computer was active for 2 hours and then I hibernated it for 24 hours.
 I started the computer again and used it for two more hours.
 Windows will calculate the total uptime as 4 hours.

 Check uptime using the network adapter

 Another way to quickly check the current system uptime is to check the active network adapter status.
 This only works if your network is always connected.